fanich37/Smallee/README.md

 # Smallee

-Simple responsive slider.
+Simple responsive slider with no dependencies.

-## What's inside
+## How to use

-As for now (15.11.2017) it's in progress...
+Soon...